AP Source: Biden to require vaccines for nursing home staff

 Last year CMS used similar regulatory authority to prohibit most visitors from nursing homes in an effort to protect residents.

-Biden’s announcement was first reported by CNN.
+Biden’s upcoming announcement was first reported by CNN.